SkafteNicki/dtu_mlops/s7_deployment/apis.md

 * POST/PUT: send data to the server
 * DELETE: delete data on the server

-You can read more about the different methods [here](https://dev.to/adidoshi/http-request-methods-16ik).
+You can read more about the different methods [in this HTTP request methods guide](https://dev.to/adidoshi/http-request-methods-16ik).
 For most machine learning applications, GET and POST are the core methods to remember.
 Additionally, if you want to read more about HTTP in general we highly recommend that you go over this [comic strip](https://howhttps.works/) protocol, but the TLDR is that it provides privacy, integrity and identification over the web.

 ### ❔ Exercises